antoine-coulon/skott/README.md

 ✅ Deep **parent and child dependencies traversals**

-✅ Metadata collection for each traversed node (file size, dependencies towards Node.js builtin modules and npm third-party)
+✅ Metadata collection for each traversed node (file size, view dependencies towards Node.js builtin modules and npm third-party libraries)

 ✅ Node.js binary and JSON modules are excluded by default